Ackee-Blockchain/wake/docs/language-server.md

 The full list of supported configuration options can be found in the [configuration](configuration.md#configuration-options) section.

-!!! warning
+!!! tip
-    Configuration options are not loaded from `wake.toml` files by the LSP server.
+    The LSP server automatically loads the configuration options from the `wake.toml` file located in the root of the project if `wake.use_toml_if_present` is set to `True`.

+    The path to the configuration file can be changed using the `wake.toml_path` configuration option.

 ## Supported commands